meNamLe/Solutions/README.md

 # Solutions :octocat:
-`C++` solutions for online algorithm problems from LeetCode and HackerRank.
+`JS solutions for online algorithm problems from LeetCode and HackerRank.

 <br />